Somebody Tried to Hide a Backdoor in a Popular JavaScript npm Package - Slashdot

 There's one difference: when I use a C/C++ library, I almost always install it via my operating system's package manager.
 The version installed won't have been checked for backdoors, but it will at least be a released version that has gone through some minimal QA.
 The fact that it's included at all typically means that upstream has a half-competent release process or that some other applications are depending on it and making it worth packaging.

-Newer languages all seem to feel the need to create a per-
+Newer languages all seem to feel the need to create a per-language package manager.
+This works fine as long as all software is written in that language, but is really painful for multi-language software (i.e. most non-trivial programs).
+NPM isn't quite the worst - the default way of including stuff in a Go program is to point at the upstream project's git repo and have your build environment clone the head revision and statically link it into your binary - but it's pretty bad.

 This makes me irrationally angry.
-(Score:1)
+(Score:2, Interesting)

 When you find this person (Score:1)